jo-grammer/jo-grammer/README.md

-###  Hi!
+###  Hi There!
 I'm João 👋

+Welcome to my Github profile, thank you for visiting !

-I'm a freelancing specialist currently developping my skills with Python, and Data Science.
+I'm a freelancing specialist passiontate about all things data, I am also a Python lover, and an aspiring Data Scientist.
 While learning, I will be adding projects to my portfolio here.

    :point_down: